kedacore/keda-docs/content/docs/2.6/scalers/new-relic.md

 ### Authentication Parameters

+You can use `TriggerAuthentication` CRD to configure the authentication with a `queryKey` along with other properties.

+**Authentication:**

 - `queryKey` - The API key that will be leveraged to connect to New Relic and make requests. [official documentation](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/)

 ### Example